cnoam/technion-iem-ds_lab/README.md

 The data directory can be anywhere in the host file system and must have the following structure: <br>
 ```
 {data-dir}
-       data/   <---- each course has its own dir, named as the course ID
+       data/   <---- each course has its own sub dirirectory, named as the course ID
+           94219/
+              ex1/
+                data files
+              ex2/
+                data files
        matchers/
        runners/
        hw_config.json